lssfau/hyteg-operators/README.md

 python generate.py -o ../operators ../operators-<operator-group>.toml

-# To generate all operators you have to run the script with all toml files.
+# To generate all operators you have to run the script repeatedly, each time with a different toml file.
 ```